omkar-shelke25/cka-killercoda/highest-priority-class/intro.md

 Welcome to AcmeRetail's Operations Center! 🎁

-## 📖 The Situation

-**AcmeRetail** is preparing for the **Holiday Flash Sale** - the biggest shopping event of the year.
-During this period, customer traffic increases by **500%**, putting extreme pressure on the Kubernetes cluster.

-Multiple engineering teams have already configured custom **PriorityClasses** to ensure their mission-critical services get scheduled first during heavy load.

-However, the **Log Forwarding Service** - responsible for collecting transaction logs for compliance and fraud detection - hasn't been properly configured yet.
+## 🎯 Your Mission

+Configure PriorityClass to ensure the log forwarder maintains high priority during the Flash Sale, protecting it from eviction while keeping payment services as the highest priority.

+---

-Click **▶️ Start Scenario** to begin your mission!
-The Flash Sale countdown has begun... ⏰🛒
+Click **▶️ Start Scenario** to begin! ⏰🛒